Saamy88/calculator/README.md

- # This is a simple ANDROID calculator _
+ # This is a simple ANDROID calculator <br />
- # We are changing this file for GitHub purposes! _
+ # We are changing this file for GitHub purposes! <br />
  # NEW LINE